Somewhat Resilient

 Logging Workers, All Other are somewhat less resilient to AI impacts than most occupations, according to our analysis of 4 sources.

-Logging work is labeled "Somewhat Resilient" because while AI and remote-controlled equipment are genuinely changing how this job works, the unpredictable nature of forests — uneven terrain, weather, and hazardous trees — makes full automation really difficult to pull off anytime soon.
-Companies like Weyerhaeuser are already testing semi-autonomous skidders and remote operation, meaning the role is shifting rather than disappearing, with future workers more likely to supervise and manage smart machines than operate them the traditional way.
+Logging work is labeled "Somewhat Resilient" because while AI and remote-controlled equipment are genuinely changing how the job works, the unpredictable nature of forests (uneven terrain, weather, and hazardous trees) makes full automation really difficult and expensive to pull off.
+Right now, most AI tools are helping workers make better decisions rather than replacing them entirely, like in-cabin assistants that guide operators on which trees to cut.

 Read full analysis